CANDY-LINE/node-red-contrib-lwm2m/README.md

 With the powerful Node-RED JSON editor, you can easily manipulate your own management objects.

 ### Management Object JSON format

+† Not compatible with LwM2M JSON data format

 ```
 {